jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     |dammif_results_png|

 #.
 The results panel summarizes the results of the reconstruction run.
 At the top of the
-    panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
+    panel there is the AMBIMETER evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
 If DAMAVER was run, there are results from the normalized spatial discrepancy (NSD), showing the mean and standard deviation of the NSD, as well as how many of the reconstructions were included in the average.
 If DAMAVER was run on 3 or